 What is meant by the LAMP stack?

-LAMP stack is a group of opensource software and L stand for Linux, A stand for Apache, M stand for MySQL, and P stand for PHP.
+LAMP stack is a group of open-source software and L stand for Linux, A stand for Apache, M stands for MySQL, and P stand for PHP.

 What can you do with a LAMP server?

 LAMP server is very useful, it is a group of software that gives power to your Web application project or website projects.

 How do I know if PHP is installed?

 php -value, it will show you the PHP versions if installed.